JSeam2/hypervalence-smart-contract/README.md

 # Features
-## Minting Tokens
+## Tokens Usage
 1. Artists can mint collectible tokens to raise funds
-2. Artists can sell the token on a crowdsale
+2. Artists can Auction tokens minted
 3. Artists can define in a description field what the tokens entitle fans to.
-4. Artists can define a startTime and endTime for the duration the tokens are valid.
-If the token are to last forever, indicate true in the lastForever field.
-If lastForever is true, value in startTime and endTime do not matter.
-5. Artists can define a royalty percentage fee between 0 and 100 that will be credited to the Artist upon future transactions.
+4. Artists can define a royalty percentage fee between 0 and 100 that will be credited to the Artist upon future transactions.
 (This fee has default value at 5 or 5%)
+5. There is the option of burning tokens, suppose if the tokens are created errorneously, or should one wish to decrease supply of tokens.

 ## Tokens
 1. Tokens are ERC-721 compliant and are tradeable